ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 `out` arguments
 ---------------

-For NumPy functions which takes an `out` argument, such as `np.sum` or `np.add`, if a `MaskedArray` is one of the inputs then the out argument must also be a `MaskedArray` if given, with exceptions for index-like operations.
+For NumPy functions which takes an `out` argument, such as `np.sum` or `np.add`, if a `MaskedArray` is one of the inputs then the out argument usually must also be a `MaskedArray` if given, with exceptions for methods which cannot return masked elements, such as indexing-like operations or `np.all`.
 This is to prevent situations in which the mask is lost and uninitialized data is exposed to the user.

 Sorting masked values
 ---------------------